-- (2) The Board of Adjustment may grant a special exception to authorize an additional dwelling unit on a lot when, in opinion of the board, the additional dwelling unit will not: - (A) Be used as rental accommodations; or - (B) Adversely affect neighboring properties. - (3) In granting a special exception under Paragraph (2), the board shall require the applicant to deed restrict the subject property to prevent use of the additional dwelling unit as rental accommodations. - (4) Except for the foundation, a dwelling unit must be physically separable from contiguous dwelling units in the event of removal of a dwelling unit.
-Each party wall must be governed by a set of deed restrictions stipulating that if a dwelling unit is removed, the party wall stays with the remaining dwelling unit. - (5) One additional parking space is required for an additional dwelling unit. - (e) Lot size.
-Minimum lot size is 7,500 square feet. - (f) Lot width.
-Minimum lot width is 50 feet. - (g) Lot coverage. - (1) For lots with existing main structures, maximum lot coverage is 45 percent. - (2) For lots with new main structures, maximum lot coverage is 40 percent. - (h) Floor area ratio.
-No maximum floor area ratio. - (i) Setbacks. - (1) Front yard setback. - (A) Except as provided in this section, all existing main buildings are deemed to be conforming as to front yard setbacks.
-If an existing main building is demolished, the new construction must meet the minimum and maximum front yard setbacks in Paragraph (B). - (B) The minimum front yard setback is equal to the average of the adjacent properties as determined by a licensed land surveyor, architect, or engineer.
-The maximum setback may not be more than one foot further back than the average.
-(See Illustration in Exhibit C)
+- (A) The Board of Adjustment may grant a special exception to authorize a rentable accessory dwelling unit on a lot when, in opinion of the board, the additional dwelling unit will not adversely affect neighboring properties. - (B) In granting a special exception, the board shall require the applicant to: - deed restrict the subject property to require owneroccupancy on the premises; and - (ii) annually register the rental property with the city's single family non-owner occupied rental program. - (4) Except for the foundation, a dwelling unit must be physically separable from contiguous dwelling units in the event of removal of a dwelling unit.
+Each party wall must be governed by a set of deed restrictions stipulating that if a dwelling unit is removed, the party wall stays with the remaining dwelling unit. - (5) One additional parking space is required for an additional or accessory dwelling unit. - (e) Lot size.
+Minimum lot size is 7,500 square feet.

+(f) Lot width.
+Minimum lot width is 50 feet.

+(g) Lot coverage.

+- For lots with existing main structures, maximum lot coverage is 45 percent. - For lots with new main structures, maximum lot coverage is 40 percent. - (h) Floor area ratio.
+No maximum floor area ratio.